 Religious groups are credited with building the earliest universities in the US.
 The institutions were built to train religious ministers.
 Harvard University in Massachusetts was the first University to be established in the United States in 1636.
 The Institution was modeled after Cambridge and Oxford universities in England.
 Today, the country hosts a large number of univesities, some of which are famous across the world for offering high standards of education.
 As of 2015 to 16, the largest universities in the US in terms of undergraduate admissions are University of Central Florida, Texas A&M University, Ohio State University, Florida International University and the University of Florida.

 The Five Largest Universities In The United States

 1. University Of Central Florida (UCF)

 Founded in 1963, the University Of Central Florida was initially known as the Florida Technological University.
 The then US President, John F. Kennedy, set a target of making a human spaceflight to the moon.
 Florida is near Cape Canaveral where space launches are done, and therefore it was the ideal place to set up the institution.
 The University boasts of having been named an exemplary green institution in 2010.
 It also has the largest student intake with a total enrolment at 63,0016 students in 2015.
-UCF has eleven campuses in Ohio and many others outside the state.
+UCF has eleven campuses in Florida and many others outside the state.
 It has also partnered with local universities like Valencia College in a program called Direct Connect in which students and alumni of these local colleges are assured of getting an admission to the UCF.
 Notable alumni in UCF include Daniel Tosh, Cheryl Hines, Eduardo Sanchez, Kelvin Beary, Robert Damron, and Ericka Dunlap.

 2. Texas A&M University (TAMU)